mazshahbaz/simplespan-core/docs/framework/ai/context-bootstrap.md

 ### Step 1 — Declare Context
 Begin every session by declaring:

 > "Load context from the SimpleSpan repository.
 > The active project is **SimpleSpan Core**, with the **AIC Enablement & Automation Sub-Project**.
-> Resume from Phase 1 — Governance & Policy Integration."
+> Resume from Phase 0 — Continuity & Genesis."

 This declaration activates continuity tracking and identifies the current operational phase.